 The Admin Console generates two copies of the configuration: a plain-text XML file, typically

 WebReports.xml.enc.
 Plain-text config files may contain sensitive information, such as database connection strings, schemas, usernames, and passwords.

 When your config settings have been finalized, the plain-text config file should be removed from the Config folder and saved in a secure location.

 Remove the Admin Console

-The Admin Console should never be used in a production environment.
-Deleting the Admin.aspx page will not prevent access.
-To permanently remove the Admin Console from your installation, remove the following file from the bin folder in your install directory:
+The Admin Console should not be accessible in a production environment.
+To permanently remove the Admin Console, in each installation: